mhornstein/RL-minigrid/README.md

   2. `test_result_<hyperparameter name>.csv` and `train_result_<hyperparameter name>.csv`: CSV files containing the raw data used to generate the `results_plot.png`.
   3. `train_log`: A directory containing training results for each hyperparameter.
 For each tested value of the hyperparameter, graphs showing loss, reward, and steps convergence are plotted.

-You can access a subset of the results produced during the project in the "experiments" directory committed to this repository.
+You can access a subset of the results produced during the work on the project in the "experiments" directory committed to this repository.

 ### Notebooks

-The code presented in the Python script was further adapted into well-structured and ordered Colab notebooks summarizing the findings, attached to this repository.
+The code presented in the Python scripts was further adapted into well-structured and ordered Colab notebooks summarizing the findings, attached to this repository.

 ### Report